lguzzon-scratchbook/gdb/docs/zero-trust-security-model.md

-## Understanding GDB's Zero-Trust Security Model: From Guest to SuperAdmin
+## Understanding GenosDB Zero-Trust Security Model: From Guest to SuperAdmin

 In a decentralized system, robust security isn't a feature—it's the foundation.
 Our GenosDB (GDB) Security Manager (SM) is built on a "zero-trust with a single welcome exception" principle.
 Every action must be cryptographically signed and explicitly authorized.
 There are no shortcuts.